 - Clean glass jars with tight-fitting lids.
 The lids are important to keep the seasonings fresh, and glass is important since plastic containers will absorb the smell of the ingredients.

 - Coffee grinder (or a spice grinder, which is basically the same thing).
-Naturally you'll want to clean the thing out in between uses so you don't have cumin residue going into a spice blend that doesn't include cumin (Although a little extra cumin never hurt anyone).
+Naturally, you'll want to clean it between uses so you don't have cumin residue going into a spice blend that doesn't include cumin (although a little extra cumin never hurt anyone).

 - Funnel: Just try getting your spices into the jars without one.
 Yes, you could try to use a piece of parchment paper, but after spilling spices all over the place a couple of times, you'll want to buy a funnel.
 Skip that step and use a funnel from the get-go.

-- Labels: Chances are bad that you'll be able to identify any given spice blend solely by looking at it or smelling it.
-And even if you can, your kids or significant other surely won't.
-Thus, labels!
-In addition to the name of the spice blend, you can also write the date you made it.
+- Labels: In addition to the name of the spice blend, you can also write the date you made it.
 If you notice six months have gone by, you might want to think about making a fresh batch.

 Most spices are dried seeds, roots or flower buds, or in the case of chiles, dried fruits.
 And unless the blend calls specifically for whole spices, assume they need to be ground.
 Thus when you see cumin powder on the list of ingredients, you need to start with whole cumin seed and grind it yourself.
 Same with things like coriander, fennel and black pepper (technically a dried flower bud, not a seed).

 Other ingredients include garlic powder and onion powder, which are garlic and onion respectively, that are dried and then ground into powder.
 You don't need to grind these, but rather use them straight from the container.